Golf Tutorials

 Step 1: Apply Gentle Heat

 The adhesive on lead tape is strong, but it gives up easily when heated.
 Set your hairdryer to a medium or high heat setting.
 Hold it about 3-4 inches away from the tape and move it back and forth continuously for about 30-45 seconds.
 The goal is to warm up the tape and the underlying adhesive - not to make the club head piping hot.
-If you're using a heat gun, be extra careful as they are much more powerful, I personally use them on the lowest possible setting.
-A few brief passes about 6-8 inches from the club is more than plenty usually.
+If you're using a heat gun, be extra careful as they are much more powerful.
+A few brief passes about 6-8 inches from the club is more than enough.

 Step 2: Carefully Lift an Edge

 While the tape is still warm, take your plastic scraper or an old credit card and try to get it under one of the corners of the tape.
-Gently work the edge until you have enough of the tape lifted that you can a hold of it with your with get ahold with your fingers
+Gently work the edge until you have enough of the tape lifted that you can hold it with your fingers.

 Step 3: Peel Away the Tape